Sabicool/Medicine/01 Disciplines/Endocrinology/Conditions/Hyperglycaemia.md

 - Poorly controlled diabetes at home
 - Withholding regular antiglycaemics
 # Assessment
+- Read the patient ntoes as there may be a hyperglycaemia plan documented with a short-acting insulin (usaully Novorapid) sliding scale charted or JMO specific instructions
+- The thinksulin app can guide on charting insulin if the patient is hyperglycaemic with no insulin PRN charted
+- Check ketones if BSL >20
+- Consider if the patient has been recently commenced on steroids (e.g. respiratory conditions)
+- Ask the nurses to check BSLs again in 2 hours as Novorapid halfe life of 2-4 hours
 # Management
 - Short term
 	- Start novorapid